 So this is it – a very special and exciting blog post which has been a few months in the making.
 In conjunction with Argos, I am delighted to be able to bring to you what I hope will fully address that quandary home bakers across the globe with a few hundred pounds burning a hole in their presumably ample sized pockets, together with the desire to own a stand mixer of their own, face.
 Kenwood or KitchenAid?!
 Let me explain further…

-To finish, I thought I’d leave you with a few quick reference points to help you if you are faced the the first-world dilemma of Kenwood Versus KitchenAid for yourselves, for what my opinion is worth 😉 These are based on my experience in using this Kenwood Chef.
+To finish, I thought I’d leave you with a few quick reference points to help you if you are faced with the first-world dilemma of Kenwood Versus KitchenAid for yourselves, for what my opinion is worth ;) These are based on my experience in using this Kenwood Chef.

 - Kenwood is an established brand with a faithful following – they focus their attention on functionality and really deliver on this.
 KitchenAid is likewise a trustworthy brand but they deliver on style as well as substance.

 - The Kenwood Chef I used has a smaller bowl than the KA equivalent (I have the Artisan model).
 This will make little difference to your domestic baker but semi-professionals may need to invest in a bigger capacity machine.

 - The “white goods” look won’t age and won’t cause design nightmares for those concerned about the colour coding of their Kitchens!
 I personally say what is life if it not varied and colourful?!

 - The Kenwood is far lighter the KA – important for those who need to store it away in a cupboard between uses or for those whose idea of strength training is kneading dough by hand ;)

 - The attachments that come with are very good quality on the KA – the powder coating on the beater and dough hook appear tough and resilient.
 I am considering replacing my KA ones 4.5 years on as the paint is chipping off.